google/OpenSK/docs/install.md

 * Flash your board according to the [instructions below](#flashing-a-firmware).

+Changes on the `develop` branch may not always be backwards compatible with respect to the storage layout.
+If you upgrade your OpenSK by flashing a newer firmware, you may have to restart from a fresh storage.

-If you come from an OpenSK version before the 2.0 certified one, your credential storage is not backwards compatible and you have to reset it. :warning: You will lose logins to all websites that you registered with OpenSK.
+:warning: You will lose logins to all websites that you registered with OpenSK.

 To erase your persistent storage, run the deploy script twice: Once with the application parameter `--erase_storage`, and once with `--opensk` as usual.

 This reset also clears the certificate.
 For a privacy discussion, see the [certificate section in Customization](customization.md#Certificate-considerations).